Wednesday, May 28, 2014

-Kate Miller of Abilene, Texas, asked Sriram Hathwar two nonsensical questions, then held her thumbs and forefingers up to his forehead, said "ding!" then sang the group's theme song: "The Order Of The Squushy Carrots; at least we don't have hair like parrots.
+Kate Miller and Katharine Wang asked Sriram Hathwar a couple of nonsensical questions, then Kate held her thumbs and forefingers up to Sriram's forehead and said "ding!"
+Then Kate and Katherine sang, in two-part harmony, the group's theme song: "The Order Of The Squushy Carrots; at least we don't have hair like parrots.
 Every day we walk the earth forever alone; no one in the Order plays the sousaphone."

 After all that, Sriram looked a bit unsure as to what he'd gotten himself into.
 Asked if he still wanted to admit that he knew these girls, he answered: "Uh, I guess."